t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_inline.md

 ## Response analysis

-Once you have called the import user events method from the Retail API, the import operation has started.
+After you call the import user events method from the Retail API, the import operation starts.

-Importing can take some time depending on the size of user events set in your Cloud Source.
+Importing can take a lot of time depending on the size of the user events set in your Cloud Storage.

 The operation is completed when the `operation.done()` field is set to true.